Bus company installs air cleaning technology to protect drivers from COVID-19

 Plymouth Metrolink (Minnesota) has become the first bus company in the United States to install air cleaning devices across its entire operational bus fleet, in order to protect its drivers from the risk of airborne transmission of coronavirus.

 The company has installed 44 AirLabs AirBubbl air cleaning devices in the driver section of their buses.
-The AirBubbl filters more than 95% of airborne viruses and contaminated particulate matter and floods the vehicle with over 30,000 liters of clean air every hour, to keep drivers safe.
+The AirBubbl filters more than 95% of airborne viruses and contaminated particulate matter and floods the vehicle with over 30,000 litres of clean air every hour, to keep drivers safe.

-AirLabs, the UK-based company behind the AirBubbl device, is now finalizing a new air cleaning device for the passenger cabins of public transportation, including bus and rail.
+AirLabs, the UK-based company behind the AirBubbl device, is now finalising a new air cleaning device for the passenger cabins of public transportation, including bus and rail.
 AirLabs AiroSafe is designed to remove airborne virus particles from the passenger cabins of public transport, by creating a personal clean air zone for every seat.

 The company aims to install the first AiroSafe units by the end of this year and is setting up a Public Transport Consortium to work with world-leading bus and rail operators to bring it to market.